Kajal805-M/Credit-Card-Fraud-Detection/README.md

 ## 📌 Project Overview

-Credit card fraud is a major financial problem worldwide.
-This project builds a binary classification model to distinguish between **legitimate** and **fraudulent** transactions based on anonymized transaction features.
+Credit card fraud is a major financial issue around the world.
+In this project, we create a model that can tell whether a transaction is genuine or fraudulent.
+The model looks at different hidden (anonymized) features of each transaction and classifies them into two categories: real or fraud.

 ---